javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/04-function-prototype/article.md

 ...But probably the most important thing about `"constructor"` is that...

-**JavaScript itself does not use the `"constructor"` property at all.**
+**JavaScript itself does not ensure the right `"constructor"` at all.**

-Yes, it exists in the default `"prototype"` for functions, but that's literally all about it.
-No language function relies on it and nothing controls its validity.
+Yes, it exists in the default `"prototype"` for functions, but that's all.
 It is created automatically, but what happens with it later -- is totally on us.

 In particular, if we replace the default prototype by assigning our own `Rabbit.prototype = { jumps: true }`, then there will be no `"constructor"` in it.

-Such assignment won't break native methods or syntax, because nothing in the language uses the `"constructor"` property.
 But we may want to keep `"constructor"` for convenience by adding properties to the default `"prototype"` instead of overwriting it as a whole:

 ```js
 function Rabbit() {}